 Authorship Tags

-Many people were disappointed to see this go, me included.
-As an author myself, I worked hard on getting that authorship tag and always thought it added the credibility when my picture came up for "The Vizrt Book" in search results.
-Apparently Google disagreed,
+Many people were disappointed to see this go, myself included.
+As an author myself, I worked hard on getting that authorship tag and always thought it added credibility when my picture came up for "The Vizrt Book" in search results.
+Google disagreed,

 Video Thumbnails

 But wait, it gets better.
 Not long after the authorship drop, there was a shake-up in video results as well with Google dropping non-YouTube video thumbnails.
-Sure, there are some that still remain in organic search but the drop has been significant.
+Sure, some still remain in organic search but the drop has been significant.
 We’ve always noticed a variation in video thumbnails from day to day but the loss of video thumbnails since July has been significant.
-Still, the research is not yet complete to determine if the change indicates a removal of video thumbnails all together or just a drop in video results overall.
-Or could it be Google is questioning the value, validity of the rich snippets they promoted?
+Still, the research is not yet complete to determine if the change indicates a removal of video thumbnails altogether or just a drop in video results overall.
+Or could it be Google is questioning the value, and validity of the rich snippets they promoted?
 Make up your mind Google.

 In-Depth Gets More In-Depth